AllInStride/3d-world-history/README.md

 - **[Polar](https://polar.sh)** - For developer-friendly billing
 - **The Geography Community** - For inspiring curiosity about our planet

-##  Star History

-If you find History useful, please consider giving it a star on GitHub!

 ---

-**Built with  for geography enthusiasts, history buffs, and curious minds everywhere.**
+**Built for geography enthusiasts, history buffs, and curious minds everywhere.**

 *Explore.
 Discover.
 Learn.*